YaleZheng/node-barrier/README.md

 ## Intro

-Barrier for block you operation
+Barrier to block you operation

 ## Author